tub-lsdi/sema-join/backend/corpus/setup_db/README.md

 ```

 ### Database Connection Issues
-The database will be automatically created at `db.py` in the project root.
+The database will be automatically created at `corpus.db` in the project root.
 If you see errors, check:
 - Write permissions in the project directory
 - Disk space availability